A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: A Markov chain on

 Then

 so the limit bound is

 for small $\K$.
 Considering $C>0$ or $C<0$ shows that

 is the cutoff time.
 For large positive $C$, both upper and lower bounds become small, while for small negative $C$, both upper and lower bounds become large.
 This cutoff reproduces Theorem 4 of \cite{CG2021} when $q=2$.
-Moreover when $\K=1/d$ it is a well known result. \end{Example} \begin{Remark} Let $U$ be Bernoulli$(1/2)$.
+Moreover when $\K=1/d$ it is a well known result. \end{Example} \begin{Remark} Consider a Cayley graph of a finite group $G$ with $k$ generators.
+If transitions occur by a generator chosen uniformly at random, we call it a random Cayley graph.
+If $1\ll \log k \ll \log |G|$, it has been established in \cite{HOT2026} that the random walk exhibits cutoff for all Abelian groups if $k\gg\log |G|$.
+Moreover, \cite{HOT2026} recently extended this result; they established the cutoff if $k-m(G)\gg 1$, where $m(G)$ is the minimal size of a generating subset of $G$.
+In Example~\ref{simple:000}, $\log|G|=\log|\mathbb{Z}_q^d|=d\log q$ and the number of generators (possible moves) is $k={d\choose \A}(q-1)^\A$, and each move has the same probability if $\A$ is a fixed value almost surely.
+Since $1\ll \log k \ll \log |G|$ and $k\gg\log |G|$ for large $d$, the random walk exhibits cutoff, as expected. \end{Remark} \begin{Remark} Let $U$ be Bernoulli$(1/2)$.
 An orthogonal set of functions on $U$ is $\{u^{(0)}=1,u^{(1)}=1-2U\}$.
 A hypergroup property says that for $a,b,j\in \{0,1\}$

 where $c(a,b,j) \geq 0$.
 In this particular case the hypergroup property is almost trivial because it is clearly true if one or more of $a,b$ are zero and ${u^{(1)}}^2 = 1 = u^{(0)}$ for $U=0\text{~or~}1$.
 In the complex space of orthogonal functions $\{\theta_k^a\}, k,a,v \in {\cal V}_d$ the analogue of (\ref{hypergroup:00}) is